sarahdayan/frontstuff/_posts/2020-02-17-using-state-machines-in-vuejs-with-xstate.md

 **State machines model the concept of state, and gives it a framework to properly think about it.** It's a shift of mental model which brings many advantages, including the reliability of decades of mathematical formalism.
 Additionally, it lets you look at state as a self-contained flow chart, which makes it easier to visualize and share with non-developers.

 You probably don't need state machines in every project, especially those with minimal state, or when it doesn't change much.
 However, they may have a clear advantage over other kinds of state management libraries, if you need such a mechanism in your project.
+XState has many more great features to discover, we barely scratched the surface here.

 If XState in Vue looks like too much boilerplate, please know that it also ships [Vue bindings for the Vue 3 Composition API][xstate:xstate-vue]{:target="_blank", :rel="noopener"}.
 You can use this flavor to create state machines in your Vue applications with terser, more functional code.